clokep/relapse/docs/development/experimental_features.md

-# Implementing experimental features in Synapse
+# Implementing experimental features in Relapse

-It can be desirable to implement "experimental" features which are disabled by default and must be explicitly enabled via the Synapse configuration.
+It can be desirable to implement "experimental" features which are disabled by default and must be explicitly enabled via the Relapse configuration.
 This is applicable for features which:

 * Are unstable in the Matrix spec (e.g. those defined by an MSC that has not yet been merged).
-* Developers are not confident in their use by general Synapse administrators/users (e.g. a feature is incomplete, buggy, performs poorly, or needs further testing).
+* Developers are not confident in their use by general Relapse administrators/users (e.g. a feature is incomplete, buggy, performs poorly, or needs further testing).

 Note that this only really applies to features which are expected to be desirable